 This section presents a detailed analysis of a particular class of Visual Perspective (first type), named Central Perspective.
 This category of Graphical Perspective includes well-known forms such as Linear and Curvilinear Perspective.

 Linear Perspective is often employed for transcription purposes in technical and engineering drawing, or artistic purposes.
-Whereas Curvilinear Perspective has been used to represent/map/study wide-field views of dimensional reality.
+Whereas Curvilinear Perspective has been used to represent/map/study wide-field views of spatial reality.

 Perspective is the production of the illusion of space and especially depth.
 It is the art of depicting 3D objects upon a plane surface so that the picture may affect the eye of the observer in the same way as the natural objects themselves!